neurall/gate_is_all_you_need/readme.md

 Perhaps in each connection has droping potential that acts as a timer/delay to keep track of time?

+Perhaps time is somehow encoded.modulated in firing patterns or signal shape and awareness about time can then be decoded per connection?

 And in one neuron and one axon/neuron has a houndreds of them in

 In reality, one neuron can be a pretty dense state machine?
 That would also explain how bio can do so much complex logic with so few neurons/layers.
 So I started this repo hoping to create simple nn but with logic gates behind weights.